Maximum residue levels for trifloxystrobin

 Update

-The European Commission is amending the maximum residue levels (MRLs) for trifloxystrobin.
-This could have a particular impact on passionfruit and Chinese cabbage, as the MRLs for these products are reduced to 0.01 mg/kg.
-This is the limit of determination (LOD), the lowest level that can be detected using the most modern and reliable analytical methods.
+In 2024, the EU amended the MRLs for trifloxystrobin with particular impacts on passionfruit and Chinese cabbage – for these products the MRLs were reduced to the limit of determination (LOD) of 0.01 mg/kg.
+(The LOD is the lowest level that can be detected using the most modern and reliable analytical methods.)

 Impacted Products